 Make your classroom or study area at home safer from seasonal threats by investing in an essential oil diffuser.
 Get a good one that covers a nice amount of square footage and use oils like clove, orange, peppermint and lemon to start off your day and help keep the air fresh and clean.
 Our favorite oil to use for this purpose is Germ Destroyer essential oil from Plant Therapy.

-If you don’t have a diffuser, you can make a room freshener spray in a nice glass or stainless spray bottle with your favorite essential oils and distilled water.
+If you don’t have a diffuser, you can make a room freshener spray in a nice glass spray bottle with your favorite essential oils and distilled water.
 Use it multiple times a day if you choose to, and you can even spray it on chairs and desks as well to give your cleaning an extra boost.

 DIY Essential Oils Recipes to Protect Against Seasonal Threats

 Room Freshener Spray

 Make a room freshener spray to keep the air fresh and clean by combining the following in a small spray bottle: